St Peter Chanel SM

-On Jul 15, 1827 Peter Chanel was ordained to the priesthood by Bishop Devie in the cathedral of Bourg-en-Bresse.
+On Jul 15, 1827 Peter Chanel was ordained to the priesthood by Bishop Devie in the monastery church of Brou, Bourg-en-Bresse.
 He became curate in the parish of Amberieu east of Lyon and soon afterwards was entrusted with the care of the remote parish of Crozet, high in the Jura mountains overlooking the border of Switerland.

 ... entrusted with the care of Crozet

 His new flock soon felt that sincerity and holiness by which they would remember him.

 Four years later Fr.
 Peter joined the infant Society of Mary, following one of two instincts which were to have great influence in his life: a deep love for Our Lady and a sense of being called to the foreign missions.

 Gentle but powerful